-From the 2016/17 academic year, the Government will provide a loan of up to £10,000 per student for postgraduate Masters-level study.
-Part-time students studying over two years can access £5,000 in the first year and the rest of the loan in the second year.
+In the 2016/17 academic year, the Government introduced a loan of up to £10,000 per student for both full-time and part-time postgraduate Masters-level study.

 The loan is a contribution towards the costs of study, it's your choice how much to borrow and whether to use the loan for tuition fees, living costs or other costs.

-Applications will be open from late June 2016, look out for announcements on our website and twitter feed.
+Applications are yet to open.
+Look out for announcements on our website and Twitter.

-You don't need to wait until you have accepted a place on a course, you can update the university and course details at a later date.
+You can apply for a PG Loan before you have accepted a place on a course, as you can update the university and course details at a later date.

-The application will be available online at www.gov.uk/postgraduateloan.
+The application will be available online at Student Finance England.
 You'll be asked to enter details of your valid UK passport.

 Once you've completed your application you'll need to sign and return a declaration form.
 You'll receive a letter confirming the amount of loan and the payment dates, which are three times over the year.
 However, you must register at university before you can receive any money.